Rock dove: Description

 Pigeons feathers have two types of melanin (pigment) – eumelanin and pheomelanin.
-A study of melanin in the feathers of both wild rock and domestic pigeons, of different coloration types and known genetic background, measured the concentration, distribution and proportions of eumelanin and pheomelanin and found that gene mutations affecting the distribution, amounts and proportions of pigments accounted for the greater variation of coloration in domesticated birds than in their wild relations.
-Eumelanin generally causes grey or black colouration, while pheomelanin results in a reddish-brown colour.
+A study of melanin in the feathers of both wild rock and domestic pigeons, of different colour types and known genetic background, measured the concentration, distribution and proportions of eumelanin and pheomelanin and found that gene mutations affecting the distribution, amounts and proportions of pigments accounted for the greater variation of colour in domesticated birds than in their wild relations.
+Eumelanin generally causes grey or black colours, while pheomelanin results in a reddish-brown colour.
 Other shades of brown may be produced through different combinations and concentrations of the two colours.
-As in other animals, white pigeons have little to no pigment.
 Darker birds may be better able to store trace metals in their feathers due to their higher concentrations of melanin, which may help mitigate the negative effects of the metals, the concentrations of which are typically higher in urban areas.
-Pigeons, especially homing or carrier breeds, are well known for their ability to find their way home from long distances.
-Despite these demonstrated abilities, wild rock doves are sedentary and rarely leave their local areas.
-It is hypothesized that in their natural, arid habitat, they rely on this sense to navigate back home after foraging as deserts rarely possess navigational landmarks that may be used.

-A rock pigeon's lifespan ranges from 3–5 years in the wild to 15 years in captivity, though longer-lived specimens have been reported.
-The main causes of mortality in the wild are predators and persecution by humans.
-Some sources state the species was first introduced to North America in 1606 at Port Royal, Nova Scotia.
-Although other sources cite Plymouth and Jamestown settlements in the early 17th century as the first place for species introduction in North America.

-Vocalizations
+Vocalisations

 The call is a soft, slightly wavering, coo.
 Ornithologist David Sibley describes the display call as a whoo, hoo-witoo-hoo, whereas the Cornell Lab of Ornithology describes it as a Coo, roo-c'too-coo.
 Variations include an alarm call, a nest call, and noises made by juveniles.
 Sibley describes the nest call as a repeated hu-hu-hurrr.
 When displaying, songs are partly sexual, partly threatening.
 They are accompanied by an inflated throat, tail fanning, strutting, and bowing.
 The alarm call, given at sight of predators, is a grunt-like oorhh.